davidmrowe/www.rowerunning.co.uk/_posts/2015/2015-05-05-isle-of-wight-randonnee-2015.md

 ![DCIM107GOPRO](/images/2015/20150503-0390998.jpg)

 Before getting to Yarmouth the official route takes you on a compacted gravel cycle track for a couple of miles or so.
-I could have ridden a slightlylonger route on the road but chose to follow the masses and took this slightly shorter route.
+I could have ridden a slightly longer route on the road but chose to follow the masses and took this slightly shorter route.

 This past week I'd changed the wheels on my road bike and I had my really tough Continental GP 4 Season tyres which got me round and over the Rocky Mountains in Canada last year.
 I've had great experience with these tyres and with the weather like it was today I really didn't want to be fixing a mechanical at the side of the road.